empathy-mp3/inscryption-Dont-Starve-mod/README.md

   - 1 sigil, and many hidden abilities (rare cards)
   - 6 starter decks, 1 for each talking card
   - A gem deer side deck

+v1.0.1:
+- Fixed treeguard trying to transform air (and freezing the game)
+- Added an optional side deck that makes the mod even harder
+- Made it so that you can no longer one shot giant cards
+- Other balancing